ajnsit/languages-that-compile-to-sql/README.md

 ## Alternatives to SQL (that do not compile to SQL)

 1. [EdgeDB](https://www.edgedb.com/) is a new database and query language syntax.
 EdgeDB schemas contain objects which can link to other objects to form *typed* schema graphs which can be queried.

+## Relational Language extensions (that do not compile to SQL)

+1. [Morel](https://github.com/hydromatic/morel) is a Standard ML interpreter which also adds relational extensions for powerful querying capabilities.

 ## Misc